Motion to Suppress in Georgia

 Our lawyers have in-depth knowledge of the DUI Court and police procedures.
 We will challenge the admissibility of the police reports to ensure that you achieve the best possible outcome in your criminal case.

-Call us now to schedule a free consultation with a Georgia domestic violence lawyer.
+Call us now to schedule a consultation with a Georgia criminal defense lawyer.